IBM/k8s-storage-perf/README.md

     ocp_apikey: <required if neither user/password or token not available>
    ```

   >NB: update only one of the three login formats, that is, either ocp_username/ocp_password, or ocp_token, or ocp_apikey.
-Leave other two choices' lines intact, i.e. do NOT change the lines for the login formats that are not used.
+Leave other two choices' lines intact, i.e. do NOT change the lines for the login formats that are not chosen to be used.

  - Update the `params.yml` file for the required storage parameters